 Federal Direct Loans are low-interest loans from the U.S. Department of Education that are administered by Widener University.
 It is the U.S. Department of Education's major form of self-help aid and is available through the William D. Ford Federal Direct Loan Program.

 There are two types of Federal Direct Loans: subsidized and unsubsidized.
 Because the funding for these loans comes straight from the U.S. Department of Education, you do not have to find a lender to borrow through these programs.

 Federal Direct Subsidized Loan

 A Federal Direct Subsidized Loan is available to help meet financial need after other resources are subtracted or to the annual maximum loan limit, whichever is lower.
-Interest begins to accrue for the student 6 months after the student graduates or ceases to be enrolled at least half time.
+Interest begins to accrue after the student graduates or ceases to be enrolled at least half time.

 Federal Direct Unsubsidized Loan

 A Federal Direct Unsubsidized Loan is not based on your financial need.
 If your Estimated Cost of Attendance is greater than your financial aid and you have not reached your annual maximum loan limit through the Federal Direct Subsidized Loan, you may qualify for Federal Direct Unsubsidized Loan.
 You are charged interest on this loan from the time the loan is disbursed until it is paid in full.
 You have the option to pay on the interest while in school, or to allow the interest to accumulate, which adds to the principal amount of the loan and increases the amount to be repaid.